Filip Fjeld Andersen

 Filip Fjeld Andersen (born 4 July 1999) is a Norwegian biathlete.
 He has competed in the Biathlon World Cup since 2022.

-He is the younger brother of fellow Norwegian biathlete Aleksander Fjeld Andersen.
+He is the younger brother of former Norwegian biathlete Aleksander Fjeld Andersen.

 Biography

 Early life

 Andersen started skiing at the age of one and a half years old, and started biathlon at the age of 12.
 Less than a year after starting biathlon, he finished second among 1000 youths competing in Norway.

 2018-2020: Youth and Junior world championships

 After the 2018 IBU Youth World Championships, where he came second in the Individual race, he was diagnosed with atrial fibrillation.
 Following the diagnosis, he underwent three surgeries, the last of which was in May 2021.

 2021: IBU Cup Total Score, Spring globes, World Cup debut

 He returned to the IBU Cup on 14 January 2021, and was placed 2nd in his first competition as a senior - The Men's 10 km Spring in Arber.
 He won his first senior competition on 16 January 2021 by winning the second 10 km Sprint in Arber.
 He finished the season by winning the Overall, U25 and Sprint Globe for the 2020–21 Biathlon IBU Cup season.
 By winning the total score, he earned a spot in the 2020-21 Biathlon World Cup final in Ostersund, where he finished 58th in the Sprint and 35th in the Pursuit.